The title of this work translates into English as "The Eight Sounds."

 In ancient China, the music was played with eight kinds of instruments made of or with metal, stone, silk, bamboo, gourd, clay, leather and wood.
 It was then called The Eight Sounds (Ba Yin).
 In my concerto Ba Yin, I use a saxophone quartet and a chamber wind ensemble to recall my impression of what I have heard in China, the music played by villagers on old traditional instruments in various ensembles.

 The first movement is entitled Praying for Rain.
-It's inspired by the music played in the ritual ceremony, featuring blowing instruments suona (shawn, made with wood) and sheng (free-reed mouth-organ, made with gourd).
+It's inspired by the music played in the ritual ceremony, featuring the blown instruments suona (shawn, made with wood) and sheng (free-reed mouth-organ, made with gourd).
 The music is from slow to fast.
 The wind ensemble provides sheng-like sustained chords in the background while the quartet plays in heterophonic style imitating the tunes played by a group of suona players.

 The second movement is called Song of the Chu (name of a country in Zhou Dynasty, located in the middle of China).
-It's influenced by a traditional Chinese instrumental solo piece with the same title, featuring the sound of xun (blowing instrument, made from clay).
+It's influenced by a traditional Chinese instrumental solo piece with the same title, featuring the sound of xun (wind instrument, made from clay).
 The quartet and the wind ensemble imitate a group of xun with crying sound, and the harmony of metal bells and stone chimes.

 Shifan Gong-and-drum, the title of the third movement, is taken from the name of the ensembles of "silk-and-bamboo with gong-and-drum" in the Southeast.
 Shifan (literally 'Ten times') means 'multiple variation'.
 'Silk-and-bamboo' refers to stringed and wind instruments.
 When the quartet plays the melodic textures, the wind ensemble imitates a whole group of percussion instruments.
 The music is brought to a climax at the end of the concerto.

 - Program Note by composer